mike-casa-es-su-casa/BIOC3301-Project/README.md

 #### Statistical Tests

-The following scripts were used to calculate correlations in continous data and categorical data.
+The following scripts were used to calculate correlations in continous data and significant abundances in categorical data.

 > observation_metadata_correlation.py

 and

 > group_significance.py

+The results for correlation against nutrients and pH is found [here](https://github.com/mike-casa-es-su-casa/BIOC3301-Project/tree/master/core_study_stats/correlate)
-The results for them are found in the directory [core_study_stats](https://github.com/mike-casa-es-su-casa/BIOC3301-Project/tree/master/core_study_stats):
+The results for significant abundance is found [here](https://github.com/mike-casa-es-su-casa/BIOC3301-Project/tree/master/core_study_stats/groupsig)

 Correlations are only identifable with continous data, the table below summarises the data conversion for this: